smanocchio/BitcoinNodeMonitor/docs/QUICKSTART.md

   ```

 * Optional: a Fulcrum/Electrs server exposing the `/stats` endpoint and a MaxMind account
   if you want GeoIP enrichment.
+When you intend to collect `bitcoind` process metrics, plan
+  to run the collector with host PID visibility (for example by adding `pid: host` in a
+  Docker Compose override file) or run it directly on the host so the process is visible to
+  `psutil`.

 ## 2. Configure Environment